LehlogonoloMolepo/MAST5112-PART2-ST10332816/README.md

-1. Application Overview
-The React Native application is designed to help users manage a restaurant's menu.
-It allows users to view different courses, add new dishes, see details about specific courses, and compile selected dishes into a custom menu.
-The app provides a user-friendly interface with smooth navigation between different screens.

-2. Key Screens and Their Functions
+1. Key Screens and Their Functions
 a.
 App.tsx
 Navigation Setup: The entry point of the application, this file configures the navigation stack using React Navigation.
 It defines four main screens:
 SecondPage: Displays available courses.